Add a Collector for glidein monitoring to the factory

 However, the information in the Collector are not really that sensitive.... it is just for monitoring, and as long people/services using this information understand that, it is still better than the current situation.

 The reason to have any authentication at all is mostly to avoid random scanning services/script kiddies to compromise it.

 #1 Updated by Igor Sfiligoi almost 7 years ago

 The exact nature of advertising to this collector should be carefully thought through.

 Just pointing the current startd to it is likely not a good idea.

 The collector is normally the most trusted service in a condor pool, so there are/may be some information the startd is sending that are not appropriate for a low security collector I am proposing.

-#8 Updated by Igor Sfiligoi about 5 years ago
+#8 Updated by Igor Sfiligoi over 5 years ago

 I have created a sub-task ( #6770 ) that will only deal with the glidein configuration part.